 iP(hone|ad|od)s? will find mentions of any iOS device in a document.
-Knowledge of Regular Expressions is essential for programmers but they can be a great skill to have for non-developers as well – people who use Microsoft Word or spend hours inside Google Spreadsheets.
+Knowledge of Regular Expressions is essential for programmers, but they can also be an excellent skill for non-developers - people who use Microsoft Word or spend hours inside Google Spreadsheets.

-Regular Expressions are extremely powerful, and no less intimidating, but even basic understanding of RegEx will save you time and make your everyday computing tasks easier.
+Regular Expressions are extremely powerful, and no less intimidating, but even a basic understanding of RegEx will save you time and make your everyday computing tasks easier.

 You can easily extract phone numbers and emails in spreadsheet cells using regex formulas.
 If you are creating a form in Google Drive, RegEx can help you define validation rules for user input.
 You can use RegEx in Gmail and Google Analytics too.

 Lea Verou’s presentation will give you a good overview of what Regular Expressions are and what you can do with them.
-Jeffrey Friedl’s book - Mastering Regular Expressions - is still the best printed reference for RegEx newbies and masters.
+Jeffrey Friedl’s book - Mastering Regular Expressions - is still the best-printed reference for RegEx newbies and masters.
 You can explore RegexOne, an interactive Codecademy-like online tutorial for learning RegEx or go here for learning the basics of pattern matching.

 Regulex and RegExper are both open-source web apps that make it easy for you to understand and read Regular Expressions.
-You enter a RegEx and the tools will create a
+You enter a RegEx, and the tools will create a

-Windows users can download Expresso, a free program that will help beginners write both simple and complex regular expressions through a visual builder.
+Windows users can download Expresso, a free program that will help beginners write simple and complex regular expressions through a visual builder.
 Instead of coding the RegEx manually, you can select the components in a wizard.
 Reggy for Mac and RegEx Coach for Windows can also help you test regular expressions outside the browser.
 Also see: How to Learn Coding